jeyakatsa/Ecare/R&D/ECARE-R&D.md

 ### AMM Creation

-***Possibly Fork Uniswap***

-Uniswap uses p * q = k, where p is the amount of one token in the liquidity pool, and q is the amount of the other.
+Most known AMM's uses p * q = k, where p is the amount of one token in the liquidity pool, and q is the amount of the other.
 Here “k” is a fixed constant which means the pool’s total liquidity always has to remain the same.
 For further explanation let us take an example if an AMM has coin A and Coin B, two volatile assets, every time A is bought, the price of A goes up as there is less A in the pool than before the purchase.
 Conversely, the price of B goes down as there is more B in the pool.
 The pool stays in constant balance, where the total value of A in the pool will always equal the total value of B in the pool.
 The size will expand only when new liquidity providers join the pool.

 #### Implementing the smart contract